LWFlouisa/OwnTune/_posts/2022-06-19-anoutlineofazupop.md

 So here I will go into my specific:

 IDEALS
--- I value authenticity and historical accuracy.
+-- I value authenticity and historical accuracy.<br />
--- I want the freedom to be able to grow over time.
+-- I want the freedom to be able to grow over time.<br />
--- I value the ability to adapt to new situations.
+-- I value the ability to adapt to new situations.<br />

 EXPECTATIONS
--- I expect a degree of gallows humor and self-deprecation.
+-- I expect a degree of gallows humor and self-deprecation.<br />
--- About the removal of attachment from the material.
+-- About the removal of attachment from the material.<br />
--- The creator should be able to experiment as they need to to perfect their craft.
+-- The creator should be able to experiment as they need to to perfect their craft.<br />
--- A do yourself aesthetic that allows for a degree of Japanese style minimalism in design.
+-- A do yourself aesthetic that allows for a degree of Japanese style minimalism in design.<br />

 ANARCHISM
--- If the band arrangement must be sustained through aggression, then it must be discarded.
+-- If the band arrangement must be sustained through aggression, then it must be discarded.<br />
 -- Desires total freedom of the individual creator.

 INSTRUMENTATION
 While there is a general pattern in instruments used, the creator is also encouraged to learn as many instruments as possible, so one can adapt to the context by switching instruments. [ A keyboard to an accordion. ]

--- Flute
+-- Flute<br />
--- Harmonica
+-- Harmonica<br />
 -- Tap Dancing

 It thus values situations of the unplanned.